Consensys/security-workshop-for-devs/README.md

 ```

 Can you tell why "calldata" in Mythril's output has that particular value?

+With the right calldata, you should now able to solve the [Tokensale challenge](https://capturetheether.com/challenges/math/token-sale/).

 ### Exercise 3 - Continuous Integration with Github Projects